Camden Rams

 First Grader Jack Miller finished the year as competition top point scorer and joint top try scorer.
 Club stalwart Chris Browne finished the year as Reserve grade competition top point scorer, whilst Lindsay Munro finished as top Try Scorer.
 Aiden Richards from 18 Gold took out the competition top point scorer and Joel Collins top try scorer.
 The Camden Rams were also awarded the Semi Professional Club Championship.

 In 2024 the Camden Rams were awarded the prestigious Claytons Cup, recognised as the best performing team in Country rugby league.

 In 2025 the Rams entered 8 teams across the Southern and Macarthur Competitions.
 All teams earnt spots in the finals series.
 LLT Gold, Reserve Grade and First Grade all finished on top of the ladder at the end of the regular rounds.
 U18 Silver and U18 Gold both moved through to Grand Finals but didn't walk away with the win.
 LLT Gold went on to earn the title of Undefeated Premiers.
 The WRL played in the Southern Corridor competition and despite finishing 2nd they finished as Premiers.
 Reserve Grade also moved through to the Grand Final after a tight semi, and earnt the Premiership title in a strong game against The Oaks.
 First Grade also moved straight through to the Grand Final after a few injuries in the Semi.
 The day prior to the Grand Final Captain Coach was cleared to play after suffering a nasty concussion in the Semi.
 The Rams came up against 2nd placed Campbelltown Collegians who were a much bigger pack and tough throughout the year.
 The Camden boys went out and had a strong 1st half but let the determined Collies pack back into the game.
 The Rams however were too strong and on to win the title as back to back Premiers, only dropping one game through the season.

 The Rams were named Premiership Club Champions for the 4th straight year, with Jackson Willis and John Ryan awarded the competition top point and try scorer along with Joss Haddad in LLT (point scorer), Shylah Noonan in LLT (try scorer), Sam Lynch (try scorer) in Reserve Grade and Jemma Crane in WRL.
 Hunter Redman was named 18 Gold Player of the Year, and Brad Speechley First Grade Coach of the Year.

+In 2026 the Macarthur competition changed the female rugby league competitions to U13, U15, U17 and WRL.
+Only WRL falls with the Camden Senior club with the other remaining with the Junior club.
+This also saw the first year that Camden entered a team in the over 35 Mens Leaguetag competition under captain/ coach Sam Campbell.